zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 * "Child Zone" - The domain name to be tested.

 ## Summary
-* If no CDS or CDNSKEY is found, the test case is nor run.
+* If no CDS or CDNSKEY is found, the test case is not run.
 * [ERROR] message if there is no DNSKEY RRset.
 * [WARNING] message if a CDS record does not match any DNSKEY in DNSKEY RRset (except for "delete" CDS).